Ecological Building / Green Building / Ecological Architecture

 The amount of energy used to make a building (embodied energy) becomes important once you start to create low energy buildings.
 This is a very difficult area to measure, because so many factors have to be accounted for.
 Typically natural products like timber are better because they require little energy to be produced, absorb CO2 in their production and lock it away once the timber is made into a building.
 On the other hand materials like steel and concrete have huge amounts of embodied energy and should be used sparingly.

 Materials that create toxic waste in their production, installation or disposal have to be avoided as well.
-Currently it is almost impossible to make a building that has all natural materials, so it is important to
+Currently it is almost impossible to make a building that has all natural materials, so it is important to engage an experienced architect to make sure that the best options are chosen to minimize the impact on the environment.

 This is an area of building technology that is filled with superstition and myths but is an extremely important aspect for the users of the building.
-If something in the building is causing a person´s ill health then it would be fair to consider the building a failure.
+If something in the building is causing a person’s ill health then it would be fair to consider the building a failure.
 This is commonly referred to as Sick Building Syndrome, and there are many examples of failed buildings throughout the world.
 Because the causes can be anything from physiological to allergenic this is definitely the most difficult area of building to define.
-Factors can include allergic materials, off gasses, air quality, electromagnetic radiation, natural energy lines, underground water veins, humidity, moulds, orientation etc. With new buildings becoming more and more airtight, air quality is an important and simple factor to address.
+Factors can include allergic materials, off-gases, air quality, electromagnetic radiation, natural energy lines, underground water veins, humidity, moulds, orientation etc. With new buildings becoming more and more airtight, air quality is an important and simple factor to address.